Baconbacon123/better-climbing/README.md

 Small multiloader mod that removes the slowdown from moving in climbable blocks, lets you drop down climbable blocks faster by looking down, and lets you jump from the ground while standing in climbable blocks.

+Modified to keep climbing speeds much closer to vanilla values.